A11yTime/Accessibility-Considerations/README.md

 * Offer help

 #### Color blindness
-* All content on the page must be understandable without relying on color(Combination of red and green)
+* All content on the page must be understandable without relying on color alone (Combination of red and green)

 #### Hard of hearing
 * All video content must have captions and all audio only content must have transcriptions

 #### Deafblindness
 * All considerations for blindness and deafness apply
-* It is highly recomded to provide transcriptions for audio and video content.
+* It is highly recomended to provide transcriptions for audio and video content.

 #### Speech disabilities
 * Voice dependent functionality must have alternative.